simonw/sqlite-utils/docs/cli.rst

     $ echo '{"id": 2, "age": 4}' | \
         sqlite-utils upsert dogs.db dogs - --pk=id

-This will update the dog with id=2 to have an age of 4, creating a new record (with a null name) if one does not exist.
+This will update the dog with an ID of 2 to have an age of 4, creating a new record (with a null name) if one does not exist.
 If a row DOES exist the name will be left as-is.

 The command will fail if you reference columns that do not exist on the table.
 To automatically create missing columns, use the ``--alter`` option.